 3.5.1 Smoking and Vaping- (see also the Council Policy on Smoking and Vaping) We have a specific legal duty to protect staff, contractors, visitors, and the general public from the dangers of smoking and second-hand smoke (breathing smoke from other people's cigarettes).
-In an effort to reduce the risk to health from passive smoking, smoking is not allowed on any of the school premises (including Surrenden Pool, Stringer Way and all playing fields and car parks).
+In an effort to reduce the risk to health from passive smoking, smoking is not allowed on any of the school premises (including Surrenden Pool, and all playing fields and car parks).
+In addition we ask people not to smoke in the areas directly outside the school boundary, including Stringer Way.